 Marine Sciences: Marine Biology

-Performing Arts: Acting, Dance, Modern Dance, Music, Music Business/Merchandising, Music History, Music Performance, Music Theory and Composition, Music/Jazz Studies, Performance, Theater Arts/Drama, Theater Production
+Performing Arts: Dance, Modern Dance, Music, Music Business/Merchandising, Music History, Music Performance, Music Theory and Composition, Music/Jazz Studies, Performance, Theater Arts/Drama, Theater Production

 Philosophy/Religious Studies: Philosophy

 Political Science: Political Science

 Sociology/Social Work: Sociology, Womens Studies